Where everything's made with love

 I thought it was the grossest thing ever.
 I cringed when I watched Mom dig it back out of the turkey's rear end and put it in a bowl, and I still think it's gross.
 This recipe is NOT that kind of stuffing.

-If you are a fan of turkey liver and giblets in your dressing/stuffing, you probably don't want to give this one a try.
-But this has proved to be a dish even picky young kids eat up!
+If you love turkey liver and giblets in your dressing/stuffing, you probably don't want to try this one, and you are free to scroll on.
+But it has proved to be a dish even picky young kids eat!

 How Turkey Dressing Began